dlguswo333/dlguswo333.github.io/markdown/2025/07-13-en-return-await-promise.md

 main();
 ```

 The result is the following.
 The first stack trace shows `readAwait` which does `return await`.
-But the second do not show `readWithoutAwait` from the stack, as if `main` function directly calls `readdir` function.
+But the second do not show `readWithoutAwait` from the stack, as if `main` function directly called `readdir` function.
 ```js
 Error: ENOENT: no such file or directory, scandir 'notexist'
     at async readdir (node:internal/fs/promises:955:18)